Unlocking the Mary Hamilton Papers

 Miss Mary Hamilton

-A multidisciplinary team from the fields of linguistic, historical and literary studies will address questions and combine approaches that contribute to current academic debates across a broad range of research areas in innovative ways.
-It will shed new light on the culture of English society in this period and will help to launch an exciting new genre of Hamilton studies by exploring a remarkable, but relatively unknown archive, presently scattered over eleven libraries in Britain and the USA.
+A multidisciplinary team from the fields of linguistic, historical and literary studies are addressing questions and combining approaches to contribute to current academic debates across a broad range of research areas in innovative ways.
+The project sheds new light on the culture of English society in this period and launched an exciting new genre of Hamilton studies by exploring a remarkable, but relatively unknown archive, previously scattered over eleven libraries in Britain and the USA.

-The project will explore four related research questions on reading, letter-writing, language practices and the role of social networks in Georgian England, and reunite the Mary Hamilton papers in a complete, Open-Access scholarly edition.
-As the project develops, it will also reconstruct and analyse Hamilton’s social networks.
+The project explores four related research questions on reading, letter-writing, language practices and the role of social networks in Georgian England, reunites the Mary Hamilton papers in a complete, Open-Access scholarly edition and analyses Hamilton’s social networks.
 The project builds on the earlier work of the Image-To-Text Project, which began the important work of transliterating the Mary Hamilton Papers held in the John Rylands Library.